EVPN-VXLAN Configuration

 VMWare vSphere Integration

-VMware vSphere integration enables VMware host and virtual machine visualization within AFC.
+VMware vSphere integration enables VMware host and virtual machine visualization within Fabric Composer.
 This procedure also enables automated switch port provisioning of VLANs based on how the vSwitch and VMs are setup.

 Step 1 On the Configuration menu, select Integrations > VMware vSphere.